 It’s easy to take fermented quinoa and turn it into a delicious pudding.
-Quinoa is similar to a tapioca or rice pudding with that distinctly nutty quinoa flavour.
+Probiotic quinoa pudding is similar to a tapioca or rice pudding with that distinctly nutty quinoa flavour.

 - 1 batch of Post Fermented Quinoa (2 cups cooked quinoa)

-- ¼ cup of honey (or other liquid sweetener)
+- ¼ cup of honey or maple syrup

 - 1 ripe banana